Fire and rescue services

 Facilities for changing traveller's cheques and Australian dollars are very limited.

-You must have a local driver's licence.
+After this period, you must obtain a local driver's licence.

 Driving in Nigeria is dangerous due to: